Crataco/ai-guide/guide/frontends.md

 A frontend is the interface you use to run and interact with your AI.
 To avoid confusion, this guide separates them into two categories: standalone and proxy.

-**Standalone** frontends work on their own and make it easier to interact with the models.
+**Standalone** frontends work on their own, and are used to interact with the models.
 Examples of standalone frontends include:

 - *[KoboldCpp](https://github.com/LostRuins/koboldcpp)* *(supports the GGML backend)*
 - *[KoboldAI](https://github.com/KoboldAI/KoboldAI-Client)* *(supports the [Transformers](https://github.com/huggingface/transformers) backend)* - [Google Colab](https://colab.research.google.com/github/KoboldAI/KoboldAI-Client/blob/main/colab/TPU.ipynb)